dottjt/plastic/other/unused/01-life-unused.md

 Surely it was abnormal to confuse verbal harassment with the extravagant excellence of five-star customer service, as an ode to the millions of telemarkers makin' dime sellin' faulty car insurance to reckless youth with a mandatory requirement for debt spending.

+ I wasn't sure how much more of his insufferable horseshit I could continue to endure, but my heart was wearing thin in this ludicrous takeover of fist-meets-tongue.

 would unanimously end in a public cheer of despondence, gurgled in a  of mass-hysteria of archival gromair.

 My fingers tingled with a flavourful joust.

+All I knew was that the mood had soured into a guava pulp of rotten aspirations,

 as his quaint mouth baubles with a sickening delight.
 Perverse in his relative carbonation.
 My eyes gather lambaste upon the hints of anticipation pronouncing creed from the crest of his tongue. ,